awslabs/amazon-timestream-connector-prometheus/README.md

 | `InvalidEndpointException` | 421 | The requested endpoint was invalid | Check whether the endpoint is NULL or in an incorrect format. |
 | `ThrottlingException` | 429 | The request was denied due to request throttling. | Continue to send queries at the same (or higher) throughput. |
 | `InternalServerException` | 500 | Amazon Timestream was unable to fully process this request because of an internal server error. | Please send the request again later. |

-# Limitations

-### Maximum Prometheus Samples Per Remote Write Request

-Ingesting more time series than the `Records per WriteRecords API request` value specified in the [Timestream Quotas](https://docs.aws.amazon.com/timestream/latest/developerguide/ts-limits.html) will return a `RejectedRecordsException`, and none of the time series in the Prometheus write request will be ingested to Timestream.
-It is recommended to use the default value for `max_samples_per_send` in Prometheus' [remote write configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).

 # Caveats